 Small Changes, Big Improvements

 Even small changes in patient retention can have major financial implications on a clinic’s bottom line.
 That’s because for every additional visit over the three visit dropout threshold, your patients become increasingly likely to complete their course of care in full.
 In a Strive Labs case study, we found that improving patient retention from 85% to 88% across a 14-site PT clinic led to $150,000 in new revenue.
 The clinic’s team accomplished this by diligently monitoring their patients’ experiences and rapidly intervening when they identified a patient at risk of dropping out.
-Tools such as Net Promoter Score® (NPS®) tracking can prove incredibly valuable in managing this process—as can other engagement insight tools, such as an HEP that tracks patient activity and efficient patient relationship management (PRM) software that tracks messaging effectiveness.
+Tools such as Net Promoter Score® (NPS®) tracking can prove incredibly valuable in managing this process—as can other engagement insight tools, such as an that tracks patient activity and efficient patient relationship management (PRM) software that tracks messaging effectiveness.

 Retention by the Numbers